BridgerB/commacopy/README.md

-I rewrote the homepage of comma.ai in SvelteKit.
+I spent two days rewriting the homepage of comma.ai in SvelteKit.
 This took 422 lines of code.
 You can see it in action here: [https://commacopy.web.app/](https://commacopy.web.app/)
 This is currently hosted on google firebase free tier